LaidBackSloth/LaidBackSloth/README.md

  <a href="https://www.curseforge.com/minecraft/modpacks/saffron-create"><img src="http://cf.way2muchnoise.eu/852790.svg" alt="CurseForge"></a>

 If you want your own Minecraft server to play with friends, check out Kinetic Hosting.
-They provide powerful servers for a fair price while being easy to use and they have great support.
+They provide powerful servers for a fair price while being easy to use, and they have great support.
 Click on the image below for more information, and if you are interested, use code **LAIDBACKSLOTH** at checkout for a 15% discount.

 <a href="https://billing.kinetichosting.net/aff.php?aff=567"><img src="https://github.com/LaidBackSloth/LaidBackSloth/blob/c892c3a3b177e5c8d2a79152cf5118b2fdc1507d/laidbacksloth-assets/LAIDBACKSLOTH.png" alt="Kinetic Hosting"></a>
 </div>